MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frameworks.md

 ## Proton Native

-Build desktop applications - built on React Native.
+Build desktop applications - based on React Native.

 ### Resources

  - [Official homepage](https://proton-native.js.org/#/)
+	 - > Proton Native - React Native for the desktop, cross compatible
          - > Create desktop applications through a React syntax, on all platforms.
 	 - Features
 	    > - Same syntax & components as React Native
 	    > - Works with existing React libraries such as Redux